quicwg/base-drafts/draft-ietf-quic-transport.md

 time to congestion events.

-The algorithms in {{QUIC-RECOVERY}} are expected to be resilient to receivers that do not follow guidance offered above.
+The algorithms in {{QUIC-RECOVERY}} are expected to be resilient to receivers that do not follow the guidance offered above.
 However, an implementation should only deviate from these requirements after careful consideration of the performance implications of a change, for connections made by the endpoint and for other users of the network.